clefebvre/libadvaita/doc/named-colors.md

 # Named Colors

-The Adwaita stylesheet provides a number of predefined colors that can be used from applications.
+The Advaita stylesheet provides a number of predefined colors that can be used from applications.

 # UI Colors